 Since e-commerce businesses are often home-based, they don’t need as much paperwork as brick-and-mortar stores.
 Still, depending on the type of items you sell or your state’s regulations, you might need other licenses like health, safety, or environmental permits.
 Your e-commerce assistant can work with EIN specialists to ensure that your e-commerce store has all the necessary paperwork for you to start operating your business.

-Setting up your store and sourcing products
+They help in setting up your store and sourcing products

 One of the most time-consuming things about setting up your e-commerce business is choosing the platform for your website.
 Besides Amazon, you can use Shopify, WooCommerce, or Squarespace, among others.
 Most e-commerce stores, especially ones that are just starting out, would benefit from using Fulfillment by Amazon (FBA).